Jill Saulnier: CWHL

 Saulnier scored a goal as a member of Team Black in the 2nd Canadian Women's Hockey League All-Star Game.

 Appearing with the Calgary Inferno in the 2016 Clarkson Cup finals, Saulnier registered an assist as the Inferno emerged victorious in a convincing 8–3 final.

 At the 3rd CWHL All-Star Game, Saulnier and Jess Jones both scored a hat trick, becoming the first competitors in CWHL All-Star Game history to achieve the feat.

 On July 12, 2018, Saulnier and teammate Genevieve Lacasse were traded by the Inferno to the Canadiennes de Montreal in exchange for future considerations in the form of player(s) and/or draft pick(s).

+PWHL

+Saulnier was drafted in the seventh round of the 2023 PWHL Draft by New York.
+She scored her first PWHL goal in the first official PWHL game, a 4–0 victory over Toronto on January 1, 2024.
+She finished the inaugural season with a goal and an assist in 18 games.

+On January 21, 2025, early in the 2024–25 season, Saulnier was traded to the Boston Fleet in exchange for forward Taylor Girard.
+Both players were pointless in five games to start the year.
+She finished the season with two goals and three assists in 19 games for the Fleet.
+On June 18, 2025, she signed a one-year contract extension with the Fleet.

 Personal life

-Saulnier is a member of LGBTQ community.
+Saulnier is a member of the LGBTQ community.